Mansi642000/recipe_app/README.md

 - Image uploads: Uploaded files are saved under `static/uploads/`.
 Templates use `recipe.image_url` (either static URL or external URL).
 - Background images: The app serves the repository `images/` folder via a `/images/<file>` route.
 Confirm `images/bg1.jpg`, `bg2.jpg`, `lrbg.jpg`, and `allrbg.jpg` exist if you rely on hero backgrounds.

-PDF export
-- The app supports server-side PDF generation using either WeasyPrint or wkhtmltopdf (via `pdfkit`).
-Both require native binaries/libraries on the host machine.
-- If both methods are unavailable the app falls back to a print-friendly HTML page and you can use your browser's Print → Save as PDF feature.

-Windows tips for PDF (optional)
-- WeasyPrint: requires libraries like Cairo/GTK; installation on Windows can be more involved.
-See https://weasyprint.org/
-- wkhtmltopdf: download the Windows installer from https://wkhtmltopdf.org/downloads.html and add it to PATH or set `WKHTMLTOPDF_PATH` environment variable.

 Security
 - CSRF protection is enabled via Flask-WTF.
 Forms include hidden CSRF tokens.
 - Authentication is via Flask-Login.
 Only recipe owners may edit or delete recipes.